Brittanysacha/SQL---Ecommerce-Data-Transformation-and-Analysis/starting_with_questions.md

 ORDER BY region, total_products DESC, products.product_name;

 Answer:
-- The most popular product in the African region was the  Learning Thermostat 3rd Gen-USA - Stainless Steel (282 sold).
-- The most popular product among Asia-Pacific countries was the  17oz Stainless Steel Sport Bottle (7348 sold).
+- The Learning Thermostat 3rd Gen-USA - Stainless Steel was the most popular product among countries in the African region, with 282 units sold.
-- The most popular product among Central American countries was the  blackout cap (1701 sold).
+- The blackout cap was the most popular product among countries in the Central American region, with 1701 units sold.
-- The most popular product among European countries was the  Foam Can and Bottle Cooler (10879 sold).
+- The Foam Can and Bottle Cooler was the most popular product among countries in the European region, with 10879 units sold.

-- The most popular product among North American countries was the  17oz Stainless Steel Sport Bottle (36740 sold).
+- The 17oz Stainless Steel Sport Bottle was the most popular product among countries in the North American region, with 36740 units sold.

-The most popular product among oceanic countries was the Protect smoke + CO White Wired Alarm USA (882 sold).
+- The Protect smoke + CO White Wired Alarm USA was the most popular product among countries in the oceanic region, with 882 units sold.

-The most popular product among South American countries was the SPF-15 Slim & Slender Lip Balm
+- The SPF-15 Slim & Slender Lip Balm was the most popular product among countries in the South American region, with the actual number of units sold not mentioned.
-- There is not any data collected on African cities.
+- There is not any data collected on African or central american cities, this could be due to size or population of those given regions, or a lack of orders.
+Adding data from these cities, is something to consider to have a more complete dataset .